 3 Ways to Create a Rainy Day Fund

 Having a rainy day fund is such a necessity that all of us should be involved with.
-Sadly, most of us struggle enough to make ends meet at the end of each month without the added strain of putting money into a savings account.
+Sadly, lots of us struggle enough to make ends meet without the added strain of putting money into a savings account.
 A rainy day fund, otherwise known as an emergency fund, is a sum of money that can be used in the event of an unexpected situation such as losing your job.

 This fund should ideally contain at least three months worth of money that would cover your usual outgoings.
-If this is something you think you would struggle to achieve, take a look at these tips for three great ways to create a rainy day fund.
+Take a look at these tips for three great ways to create a rainy day fund.

 Invest your money

-If you’re interested in investing in property, then make sure you seek out a reputable company like RW Invest, who have a trusted name within the property industry and a proven track record for success.
-Using a good company can help you find the best opportunities that meet your budget and that are located in the most profitable areas.
-Any money you make from property investment success should then be put towards your rainy-day savings account, leaving you with plenty of peace of mind.
+If you’re interested in investing in property, then make sure you seek out a reputable company.
+RW Invest, who have a trusted name within the property industry and a proven track record for success.
+Using a good company can help you find the best opportunities that meet your budget.
+Any money you make from property investment success could be put towards your rainy-day savings.

 Focus on budgets

 Budgets, budgets, budgets.
 If you’re keen to generate a significant amount of savings, then budgeting is, unfortunately, something you need to do.
-While it can be hard to stick to, putting a monthly budget in place is helpful as it lets you see where your money is going and gives you better clarity on what you can do to spend less money.
+While it can be hard to stick to, putting a monthly budget in place is helpful.
+A monthly budget lets you see where your money is going, providing better clarity on how you can spend less.

 If it helps you, you can use tools to track your budgeting efforts.
-There are some great tools out there, such as the downloadable budgeting spreadsheet offered by Money Saving Expert which goes in-depth and tracks every element of your monthly spends.
-You can then calculate the amount of money you should be left with after all your outgoings, giving you a better idea of how much you can afford to put towards your rainy day fund.
+There are some great tools out there, such as the downloadable budgeting spreadsheets.
+Calculate the amount of money you should be left with after all your outgoings should show you how much you can afford to put towards your rainy day fund.